IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 Sahuaguin zombie attacks
 - Magical creatures can become undead with some regularity around the Fray - arcane gradient differential causes higher magic concentration just outside the Fray, undead can rise
-- Owl arranging attacks to distract from reservoir attack, sow conflict - creating and commanding undead sahuagin Corrupted Guardians
+- Owl arranging attacks to distract from reservoir attack, sow conflict - creating and commanding undead sahuagin
+- should we just get rid of this...
+Corrupted Guardians
 - Disable Guardians so they won't defend against sahuagin, automata
 	- have to show guardians doing their job first